npm/npm-merge-driver/README.md

 `--driver-name` - string to use as the merge driver name in your configuration

+`--files` - list of files that will trigger this driver

+#### Merge Options

+`npm-merge-driver merge` can also be configured:

+`-c, --command` - command to execute when a lockfile is conflicted

 #### Install as Dependency

 To avoid regular `npx` installs, consider installing the driver: